yogesh1801/system-intelligence-benchmark/cli/README.md

-# SysCap-CLI: Command Line Interface for Benchmark Execution
+# Benchmark-CLI: Command Line Interface for Benchmark Execution

-The CLI component provides tools for running SysCapBench benchmarks in both local and Docker-based environments.
+The CLI component provides tools for running all benchmarks in both local and Docker-based environments.
 It handles benchmark orchestration, environment setup, and result collection.

 ## Overview

-SysCap-CLI enables you to:
+The CLI enables you to:
 - Run individual benchmarks or execute all benchmarks sequentially
 - Deploy benchmarks in isolated Docker containers or local environments
 - Automatically collect and aggregate results from multiple benchmark runs
-- Configure execution environments via TOML configuration files

 ## Installation

 ### Setup Virtual Environment